-Based on the targets and scale of projects set in the "Five-Year Acceleration Measures"[1], each regional infrastructure bureau formulates a "Five-Year Road Program for Disaster Prevention, Mitigation and National Resilience"[2] showing the expected progress of specific projects in each prefecture over the five-year period.
+• Based on the targets and scale of projects set out in the "Five-Year Acceleration Measures for Disaster Prevention, Mitigation, and National Land Resilience" (Ref.1), a "Five-Year Road Program for Disaster Prevention, Mitigation, and National Resilience" (Ref.2) showing the expected progress of specific projects in each prefecture over the five-year period, will be drawn up by regional development bureaus.

-- Rate of improvement of missing links on high-standard roads (2019 -> 2025): 0% -> approx. 30% - Start rate of four-lane conversion projects on high-standard (toll) roads in priority development sections (2019 -> 2025): approx. 13% -> approx. 47%
+Rate of improvement of missing links on high-standard roads (2019 -> 2025): 0% -> approx. 30% • Percentage of 4-lane conversion projects in priority improvement sections (Ref 3.4) of high-standard toll roads started ($2019 \rightarrow 2025$); approx 13% \rightarrow approx 47%